Mullgate

 Example: switch from loopback to private-network hostnames:

-mullgate config exposure \
+mullgate proxy access \

 --mode private-network \